ABOUT THE CANTARE CHILDREN'S CHOIR

-To teach children singing skills, music theory, basic music knowledge and history and the playing of music instruments used with choral singing (drumming and other percussion)
+To teach children singing skills, music theory, basic music knowledge and history and the playing of musical instruments used with choral singing (drumming and other percussions)

 To teach them traditional dances to enhance the traditional South African song and building bridges among the colourful diversity of our Rainbow Nation.